sa2c/Rynner/docs/index.rst

 -----

-The Rynner framework provides some classes that should do most of the work in managing and monitoring jobs on the cluster, i.e. the :class:`Main`.
-A developer
+The Rynner framework provides some classes that should do most of the work in managing and monitoring jobs on the cluster, e.g. the :class:`MainView class<rynner.main.MainView>`.
+A developer who wants to run use Rynner to run an application on the cluster must create a :class:`Plugin object<rynner.plugin.Plugin>`, which is configured passing the appropriate parameters or callables to the constructor.

 Notes